apigeekdemos/apigee-s1p-labs/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

 YOUR-SYSTEM-DOMAIN: This the the domian/hostname where the PCF is deployed.
 If you are using self signed certs for this endpoint, you will have to use `--skip-ssl-validation` for some of the commands

-PCF_USERNAME: PCF username
+PCF_USERNAME: PCF Username   // e.g. - apigee-pcf-user-XXX -  where XXX is your unique identifier

 PCF_PASSWORD: PCF Password

 PCF_ORG: The instance of your PCF deployment.
 If you are familiar with PCF, you may just refer to this as ORG.
-Since Apigee also as a concept of ORG, we will call this PCF_ORG for this lab
+Since Apigee also as a concept of ORG, we will call this PCF_ORG for this lab and your ORG for this lab is called - "group-apigee"

 PCF_SPACE: An org can contain multiple spaces.
-This is the space you will pick for this lab
+The space you will pick for this lab is called - "apijam"

-PCF_API: PCF API Endpoint
+PCF_API: PCF API Endpoint   // e.g. - https://api.run.pcfone.io

-PCF_DOMAIN: PCF Domain for your apps.
+PCF_DOMAIN: PCF Domain for your apps.  // e.g. - apps.pcfone.io

 # Steps

-**1. Push the sample target application as a CF app to PCF**
+**1. (Optional) Push the sample target application as a CF app to PCF**

+<b>Note</b> - This step is optional if you have completed Lab 1, as we will be using the same sample application as Lab 1 and this application is already present in our CF Environment<br>
    a.
 Clone the Apigee Edge GitHub repo:

     $ git clone https://github.com/apigeekdemos/cloud-foundry-apigee.git